Circumcision in Africa: Democratic Republic of Congo

 The male circumcision rate in the Democratic Republic of the Congo is estimated to be 97.2%.

 Equatorial Guinea

 The male circumcision rate in Equatorial Guinea is estimated to be 87%.

 Gabon

 The male circumcision rate in Gabon is estimated to be 99.9%.

 Rwanda

 The male circumcision rate in Rwanda is estimated to be 13.3%.

-Rwanda previously had a lower rate of circumcision, similar to South Africa.
-In both nations, there has been introduced a "safe" PrePex device which claims to involves no pain nor bleeding.
-The Government of Rwanda wishes to fight HIV.
-However, complications have occurred after a few of the circumcisions, including death.
-Rwanda Ministry of Health denies that the deaths occurred from the result of circumcision.
+Rwanda previously had a lower rate of circumcision, similar to that of South Africa.
+In both nations, a "safe" PrePex device has been introduced, which claims to involve no pain or bleeding.
+The Government of Rwanda aims to combat HIV.
+However, complications have arisen after some circumcisions, including fatalities.
+The Rwandan Ministry of Health denies that these deaths resulted from the circumcision procedures.

 Republic of Congo

 The male circumcision rate in the Republic of the Congo is estimated to be 70%.

 South Sudan

 The male circumcision rate in the newly established nation state of South Sudan is estimated to be 23.6%.